One Of Mean Green Women's Basketball's Best Years

 Mean Green Complete First Week Of Team Practices

 Carlos Knox joined the Mean Green coaching staff in May of 2017.
-He brings to North Texas 15 years of coaching experience on both the collegiate and professional levels.
+He came to North Texas with 15 years of coaching experience on both the collegiate and professional levels including the WNBA and NBA as a player development coach.
+In the WNBA he trained eventual WNBA Hall of Famer Tamika Catchings, a childhood friend and teammate of Jalie Mitchell.

 Prior to joining North Texas, Knox served as director of training for Jonathan Byrd Fieldhouse, Indiana’s state-of-the-art basketball facility and worked for seven seasons as an assistant coach with the WNBA’s Indiana Fever.
 His responsibilities included scouting, player development, post-injury rehabilitation training, video editing, practice planning, and game preparation.
 A member of the 2012 Indiana Fever WNBA Championship team coaching staff led by Women's Basketball Hall of Fame coach Lin Dunn, Knox’s work with four-time Olympic gold medalist Tamika Catchings and five-time WNBA All-Star Katie Douglas played a vital role in the team’s long-term success and second trip to the WNBA Finals in 2015 under head coach Stephanie White.